Agenda

 With familiar funding streams drying up and traditional approaches falling short, how can we reimagine resource development through a Kingdom lens?
 This interactive braintrust brings together the insights and creative strategies of participants working across sectors and contexts.
 We will crowdsource ideas, and surface practical approaches to fundraising and sustainability.

-4.3 Actively Engaging the Church as a Key Ecosystem Stakeholder
+4.3 The Church as a Key Ecosystem Player in driving Social Impact

 How can social impact champions partner with the church, which holds often untapped potential to drive deep, sustainable change in communities.
 We will discuss how to actively engage the church as a vital ecosystem stakeholder—drawing on its unique spiritual, social, relational, and physical contributions.